The Nose Must Travel: A Research Trip in Puglia

 On another day I went to check in on my friend Sandro, a lauded chef who works for the owners of a gorgeous hotel and a private gallery in Lecce.
 Equipped with a functioning kitchen, the gallery has served many great purposes on past B&R trips.
 At times Sandro has nipped around the kitchen providing cooking demonstrations; on others a local art expert has added context to the historic buildings under the family’s purview (two hotels and the art gallery) to guide us through the fascinating structures before we sit down to a catered dinner in the courtyard of the gallery, a string trio off to the side.

-One of my last meals on this visit was near the end of October when the days hover in the 20’s (68 F) and the nights feel a tad crisp and I found myself tucked into a surprising comfort meal of chicken gnocchi smothered in sauce and accompanied by a stemless chalice of chicken broth.
+One of my last meals on this visit was near the end of October when the days hover 20 degrees Celcius (68 F) and the nights feel a tad crisp and I found myself tucked into a surprising comfort meal of chicken gnocchi smothered in sauce and accompanied by a stemless chalice of chicken broth.
 The broth was meant to be consumed alongside your glass of red wine.
 An alternation of the hearty and the soulful.
 I sipped my wine; I sipped my broth.
 And on I went.